el-loserio/wedding/_partials/party.md

 ### The Groom: Steven

 Steven is a computer nerd, luckily for him after getting to know him better Felicity thinks that this is one of his most endearing features (and meant she had a really nicely formatted Thesis).
-Aside from his ability to photoshop the heads of animals onto the bodies of other animals (play 'Galapa Go!' if you struggle to see the appeal), Felicity also fell in love with his caring nature and ability to make her laugh.
+Aside from his ability to photoshop the heads of animals onto the bodies of other animals (play 'Galapa Go!' if you struggle to see the appeal), Felicity also fell in love with his caring nature and ability to make her laugh and managed to see past his like of bands she had never heard of and love of maths puns.
 He is a great cook with his Burn's night supper being the unmissable event of the year, and any post wedding weight gain will be due to him being forced to make his delicious (but highly calorific) white chocolate and raspberry cheesecake on a weekly basis.
 In short Steven is one of a kind and sorry ladies he is off the market.